goodbomb/react-redux-webpack-starter/README.md

 CSS styles are linted using [StyleLint][StyleLint].

 The full set of style lint rules are found in the ```.stylelintrc``` file.
-See [the StyleLint rule definitions][StyleLintDefs] for a full explanation fo what each rukle does.
+See [the StyleLint rule definitions][StyleLintDefs] for a full explanation fo what each rule does.

-These rules are not set in stone, so if there is a good reason to modify one of the rules, make your case.

 ## Tests